PavanRangani/docs/docs/prd/chat/chat.md

 - When any Chat is deleted, no notification is sent to RACI team.

 ### UX Rules
 - For Deleted Chat shows time when its Deleted
+- When any message is Deleted, UI adjust scroll such a way that Delete confirmation box with action buttons is visible in visible area

 ### UI notes